Rizlee/RangeSeekBar/README.md

 -------------| ------| -------------|
 listenerPost | OnRangeSeekBarPostListener | sends results after a user has finished changing them. listenerRealTime | OnRangeSeekBarRealTimeListener | sends results while changing values

+*If you need some new features or you found bugs please write issue